Last updated on February 7th, 2013 at 05:06 pm

 Yet another case of wherever you go, there you are.

-I think Maria might say that the reason people get into trouble with food is because they treat it like an escape, and escape becomes addiction.
+I think this business owner might say that people get into trouble with food because they treat it like an escape, and escape becomes an addiction.
 Food can be an escape from pain, sadness, and fear.
 For some of us, it’s just not that hard to fall into the behavior of running from our real feelings straight into the arms of a bowl of mashed potatoes.

 Depressed?